-This simplified example has been chosen to describe the influence of helical movements on the morphological development of a river bend.
+This simplified example has been chosen to describe the influence of using a 3-dimensional flow field to describe the morphological development of a river bend.

 The model is a U-shaped flume, initially with a constant slope and depth.
 The computational domain and bathymetry is shown in Figure 4.1.